 As an intern, you will

-Application procedure for the session starting on 16 September 2013 is now closed.
+Application procedure for the session starting on 14 March 2016 is now open and will close on 30 November 2015.

-In the application form under the tab "Training area" go to Vacancy No. and from the drop down menu select Science & Engineering September 2013 plus preferred location.
+In the application form (Select Other placement), under the tab "Training area" go to Vacancy No. and from the drop down menu select Science & Engineering March 2016 plus preferred location.

 Applications which are not filled out completely will be rejected without further evaluation.